MYokochi/yokochi-design/content/ai/index.md

 ## Simulating a Sales Representative

-We conducted a workshop with key stakeholders, aiming to better understand the offline sales process.
+I helped lead a workshop with key stakeholders, to better understand the offline sales process.
 The outcome was a hypothesis: simulating a sales representative would assist users in creating their dream kitchen.
 We wanted to replicate the initial conversation customers might have at a physical showroom.

 ![Flows](flows.webp)
 ```